mp3il/bluesnap-ios/README.md

 ### submitTokenizedDetails
-This function is relevant if you're collecting the user's card data using your own input fields.
+This function is relevant if you're collecting the user's data using your own input fields.
 When called, `submitTokenizedDetails` submits the user's data to BlueSnap, where it will be associated with your token.
 > **Important:** Do not send raw credit card data to your server.
 Use this function from the client-side to submit sensitive data directly to BlueSnap.